mloria-inc/Fall2020Logs/CS4440OperatingSystems.md

 Computer Startup
 * bootstrap program is loaded at power up or reboot
-  * typically stored in ROM or EPROM, generally knowwn as fimware
+  * typically stored in ROM or EPROM, generally known as firmware
   * initializes all aspects of system
   * loads operating system kernel and starts execution